 If you’ve seen, read, or listened to any of my work on fundraising, you know one of my favorite concepts to teach is Calendar Density.
 It’s a simple but powerful idea that drives optimal outcomes in fundraising.
 Up till now, I’ve only referenced the concept without deeply explaining it in prior essays.
 So here is the what, how, and why of Calendar Density- one of the absolute golden keys to great fundraising.

-Calendar Density refers to the goal of scheduling most of your first meetings during a tightly packed, 2-week period of time.
-This usually looks like 5 or so pitch meetings a day for 2 weeks, although I’ve seen some crazy schedules with 8+ Zoom calls in a single day
+Calendar Density refers to the goal of scheduling most of your first meetings during a tightly packed, 2-week period.
+This usually looks like 5 or so pitch meetings a day for 2 weeks, although I’ve seen some crazy schedules with 8+ Zoom calls in a single day.

-Calendar Density refers to a tightly packed set of meetings so to start, you’re going to have to ask for meetings.
-To ask for meetings, you need to have a list of people to ask.
-So the very first step of pursuing Calendar Density is creating a lead list of target investors.
+To get to that hallmark starting point of tightly packed meetings, you’re going to have to ask for those meetings.
+And to ask for meetings, you need to have a list of people to ask.
+So, the very first step of pursuing Calendar Density is to create a lead list of target investors.

 If we’re looking at pure numbers, in order to have a chance of packing 5 meetings a day over a 2-week (10 working days) period (50 meetings total), you’re going to need to start with a lead list of at least 50 investors.
 But that’s only if you’re converting 100% of leads, which of course is not reasonable.
 Depending on who you are and how powerful your network is, your ability to convert leads to meetings will vary.
 To err on the side of caution, let’s assume a 50% conversion rate.
 That means to start, you have to identify 100 potential lead investors to try to set up meetings with.

 Next, determine how you’re going to secure warm introductions to these investors.
 This step will take time and effort.
 You’ll be surveying your network to see what connectors can possibly make an introduction.
 You’ll be warming up old connections to try to get those intros.
-And don’t stop at your own network- make sure your co-founders are mining their networks as well.
+And don’t stop at your own network – make sure your co-founders, advisors, and any other supporters are mining their networks as well.
 Devoting ample time and effort here enables you to then...

 ...Request the intro!
 This has to be done in a tightly packed time frame as well since there is some lead time from intro requests to actual intros being made.
 The best intro requests should be specific and reduce as much effort as possible.
 Beyond that, remember to project manage the intro request process.
 Your connectors are busy people and will need reminders and deadlines.

-Finally, you need to set the timeline.
+Finally, you need to set the timeline with investors.
 When you do get a successful intro, it’s now your time to grab the reins.
 Tell the investor when you’re starting to take meetings and politely ask if they have time in the 1-2 weeks that you designated.
 Ideally, the intro will happen at least a week before that timeframe to make sure investors’ calendars aren’t already packed.
-If an investor asks you why it has to be then or gives you a hard time, you can tell them, “Doing this well is really important so I’m just trying to setup the best process that I can.
+If an investor asks you why it has to be then or gives you a hard time, you can tell them, “Doing this well is really important so I’m just trying to set up the best process that I can.
 I hope you understand.”
 Believe me, they understand.